 Please note these sites are not open to the public.
 All sales and product enquiries may only be directed to 1300 723 999 (Quarries) or 02 9033 4000 (Cement), or you can send an online request.

 The Marulan South Operations (which includes the Marulan South Limestone mine and Peppertree quarry) are not just key components of Boral's NSW resource and production network - they are essential to ongoing building and construction right across the state.

 The Limestone operations, worked since the 1830s, provide the rock from which up to 60 per cent of all cement products consumed in NSW and the ACT are made.
 Peppertree Quarry generates a significant volume of the aggregates used to support the continued growth of Sydney.

 With plentiful reserves available at both sites, we're always looking at how the operations can be managed to ensure their contribution to the wider community is maintained.
 Accordingly, we regularly revise the needs of both operations from a planning approval perspective.

 General Approvals - Marulan South Limestone

-During the course of the almost 150 year period since, various mining leases and land titles have applied to the operations.
+During the course of the almost 190 years since, various mining leases and land titles have applied to the operations.
 In 2004, these were consolidated to form Consolidated Mining Lease (CML) 16 which now provides guidance on mining and prospecting at the site.

-As part of CML16, a Mining Operations Plan (MOP) was prepared which sets out how the mine is to be developed as the limestone is mined.
+As part of CML16, a Mining Operations Plan (MOP) has been prepared which sets out how the mine is to be developed as the limestone is mined.